Here's how to tell if a second application is worth it

 While there are a few instances when it's not worthwhile to reapply for a job vacancy that's been reposted, there are some situations when it is:

 You've had your CV professionally rewritten

-If you used a professional CV-writing service to rewrite your CV, apply for the vacancy a second time.
-Writing a compelling CV is both an art and a science; if you haven't been professionally trained to write a CV, it's unfair to expect your CV to fare well in the competitive job market.
-Chances are, your original job application never made it past the ATS or it failed the six-second CV test.
+If you used a professional CV writing service to rewrite your CV, apply for the vacancy a second time.
+Writing a compelling CV is both an art and a science; if you haven't been trained to write a CV, it's unfair to expect your CV to fare well in the competitive job market.
+Chances are, your original job application failed the six-second CV test.
 Give your new CV a crack at this job opportunity!

 Your original CV wasn't customised

 Even a well-written CV will be rejected if its content wasn't tailored for the specific vacancy.
 Take a closer look at the job requirements to ensure your CV clearly highlights your qualifications – especially within the top third of your CV's first page.
 For instance, you might alter your CV's headline to the title of the vacancy you're interested in, swap in and out some of your specialties, or reword some of your experience to mirror the language found in the job description.